Frequently Asked Questions About Cleft Lip And Cleft Palate

 Your child might be compensating for difficulties they have producing certain sounds.

-A speech therapist can identify those struggles and help them physically manage their articulation.
+A speech therapist can identify any concerns and help them physically manage their articulation.

 Speech therapy can provide you with a plan to address your child’s unique needs.